exyi/diplomka/diplomka/text/2-oview-6-software.md

 ### RNAview {#sec:software-RNAview}

-Similarly to FR3D, RNAview identifies basepairs the molecular structure and uses the naming Leontis-Westhof system.
+Similarly to FR3D, RNAview identifies basepairs the molecular structure and uses the naming Leontis-Westhof system.TODO

 <https://github.com/rcsb/RNAView>

 ### Curves+ {#sec:software-Curves}

-Curves is the second software tool which can calculate the
+Curves is the second software tool which can calculate the TODO

 <https://doi.org/10.1093/nar/gkp608>